-Casey Portner LMHC, CAP is the owner and director of all treatment services at CSWFL.
+Casey Portner LMHC, CAP is the owner and director of all treatment services at CSWFL and the Cypress West Intensive Outpatient treatment program.
 Casey is a Certified Addictions Professional who received his bachelor’s degree in Psychology from the University of Central Florida and his master’s degree in Counselor Education from Florida Atlantic University.
 Casey has completed focused course work on the physiological aspects of drug addiction and human psychology, as well as received extensive training on the treatment of co-occurring disorders.
-Professionally, Casey is the founder and CEO of Portner Counseling Group (PCG), a counseling center in the Fort Lauderdale area, which specializes with issues related to drug and alcohol use.
-With PCG Casey has had the opportunity to help numerous clients and their families work through their problems with drugs and alcohol.
 Casey specializes in the provision of Individual, group and family therapy, and has provided these therapies in both an outpatient and hospital setting.
-Casey has also worked closely with the Broward County Drug Court as a liaison to the court, providing assessment and treatment recommendations for individuals suffering from co-occurring disorders.

 Therapeutically, Casey employs an eclectic approach utilizing evidenced based practices proven in facilitating the change process in the lives of those dealing with addictions.
 These practices include Motivational Interviewing, Cognitive Behavioral Therapy, Stages of Change Model, Solution Focused Therapy and the Twelve Step Model.
 It is Casey’s belief that the change process occurs differently for everyone and a key to success is to match the appropriate technique or combination of techniques with the individual seeking help.
 Casey is gifted in his ability to connect with the individuals he works with through the creation of a partnership grounded in trust and mutual respect.
 By creating a safe, warm and empathic space, coupled with the skilled application of the above techniques Casey has been extremely successful in helping individuals overcome their addictions and the many problems that accompany them including interpersonal, educational, familial, relational, occupational and financial.